LifnaJos/Private-Ethereum-Blockchain-setup-using-Geth/README.md

 ![alloc](https://github.com/LifnaJos/private_ethereum_setup/blob/main/images/alloc_field.png)

 - Edit the **extradata** withe public key of the signer.
+- NOTE: The public Address of the Mining node (the signer) should be entered here.
+Also remove the beginning two characters "0x" before entering the public address otherwise it will result in error
 - Here, its with the public key of Node 1

 ![extra](https://github.com/LifnaJos/private_ethereum_setup/blob/main/images/extradata.png)